-Pinterest analytics tools let you pinpoint where your campaigns stick.
-When you know how to read them to their full potential, they keep your Pinterest business strategy sharp.
+Pinterest metrics like Pin clicks, impressions, and saves pinpoint how your Pins are performing.
+When you know how to read your data to its full potential, those analytics keep your Pinterest business strategy sharp.

 Bonus: Download your free pack of 5 customizable Pinterest templates now.
 Save time and easily promote your brand with professional designs.

 First, make sure you’ve got a Business Pinterest account.
 Not sure how?
 Follow these simple steps to make your Business account, then return here.

 There are a few ways to check Pinterest analytics: desktop, mobile, or with a third-party social media tool like Hootsuite Analytics.

 Let’s go over how to track your analytics using each method.